 The inner tent pitches with a combination of pole sleeves and a few clips on the lower sections of two of the poles.
 This sleeve design is ultra bomber once the entire tent is set up, but does require slightly more caution when setting up in high winds so that you don't bend or break the poles in the process.
 The problem with pole sleeves on a dome tent is they can turn the inner tent into a sail in strong winds while erecting the tent.
 If it is very windy, you'll have to hold onto the poles securely to support them, making sure they don't bend or break.

 As a whole, this contender's performance was average when it came to ease of set-up, though it does become a bomber shelter once pitched.
-We do think the Trango 2 and the Hillberg Jannu are easier to set up in general, especially in windier conditions.
+We do think the Hillberg Jannu is easier to set up in general, especially in windier conditions.
 Most people will still find the Mountain 25 easier to set up than the BD Fitzroy, which is comparable in strength but sets up with poles on the inside.

 It has snow flaps on the vestibule, which create a tight seal; this can help keep new snow out when buried.
 This not only made the tent more secure but also minimized the amount of spindrift that would enter during a storm.

-That said, the Mountain 25 is one of the more comfortable and livable two-person 4 season tents we tested.
+It's one of the more comfortable and livable two-person 4 season tents we tested.
 If you are looking for a base camp style tent for Alaska, Patagonian, or Himalayan living, then it should be near the top of your list.
-Despite offering a slightly more significant floor area (36 square feet), the Black Diamond Fitzroy didn't feel much bigger.
-Compared to our other top scoring tents, the Mountain 25 feels a little roomier than the Hilleberg Jannu or Black Diamond Eldorado.

 We love that this tent tips the scales at around eight and a half pounds.
-The Mountain 25 weighs a pound less than the Trango 2 and the Hilleberg Tarra.
 This weight savings can be huge when you're huffing and puffing, trying to suck in thin air.
-While it is lighter than the Trango, it isn't as light as the comparable-in-strength Hilleberg Jannu, which weighs about a pound and a half less at 7 lbs 1 oz.
+For folks not looking for as much of an expedition focused tent, it is easy to get a tent that is still just as versatile, maybe only a little bit smaller, but several pounds lighter.

-The design allows the tent to excel in a wider range of conditions and seasons than nearly all of the lighter single wall tents (with the possible exception of the Black Diamond Ahwahnee) and many of the double wall tents in our review).
-For example, the Mountain 25 is a better choice for most three-season low elevation camping endeavors because of its above average ability to handle moisture and condensation.
+The design allows the tent to excel in a wider range of conditions and seasons than nearly all of the lighter single wall tents and many of the double-wall tents in our review.
+The Mountain 25 is a better choice for most three-season low elevation camping endeavors because of its above-average ability to handle moisture and condensation.

-A $590, the Mountain 25 is a decent value if you need an expedition tent.
-It is $60 less than the very comparable Mountain Hardwear Trango 2 ($650), and $210 less than the similarly designed, but single-walled Black Diamond Fitzroy ($800).
-While it is heavier, the 25 is comparable to the Hilleberg models, which are $200-300 more.
+The Mountain 25 is a decent value if you need an expedition tent.
+It is cheaper than the similarly designed but single-walled Black Diamond Fitzroy.
+It's also comparable to the Hilleberg models, many of which cost much more.